operapoints/jet-engine-review/review.md

 - Stagnation temperature ratio across compressor calculated with Euler equation assuming no inlet swirl and 0 blade backsweep
 - Negligible axial flow at compressor exit, relevant for calculating exit mach
 - Compressor exit height calculated to ensure constant meridional velocity, again assuming negligible axial component to velocity
-- Combustion occurs at stagnation pressure(this really only matters for calculating fuel consumption)
+- Combustion occurs at stagnation pressure
 - Fuel flow calculated as kerosene necessary to raise stagnation temp to 1100K - hot parts are made of 316 steel, which should be safe up to 1250K
-- Turbine and stator extract the same amount of work necessary for the compressor, factoring in inefficencies
+- Turbine and stator reduce flow enthalpy flux by the same amount of power necessary for the compressor, factoring in inefficencies
 - ```A_T, R_T``` are used to calculate turbine and stator geometry, specifically entering and leaving angles and turbine blade length using the formulas in the script (these were what I showed you a few weeks ago)
 - Nozzle diameter chosen to let exit pressure be ambient, and thrust calculated assuming adiabatic nozzle and using the difference in inlet and exit velocities

 ### Constraints
 These are constraints I thought were reasonable, but again I feel like I don't really know what I'm doing.

-Only four constraints were active in the final design, which are bolded
+Only three constraints were active in the final design, which are bolded

 - **Turbine width at least 9mm**
 - Turbine width at most equal to meanline radius
 - Compressor exit radius greater than inlet radius
-- **Compressor inlet angle at most 70 degrees**
+- Compressor inlet angle at most 70 degrees
-- Compressor mach calculated at exit at most 0.8 (calculated in stationary frame)
+- **Compressor mach calculated at exit at most 0.8 (calculated in** stationary frame)
 - Stator exit mach at most 0.7
 - Stator leaving angle at most 70 degrees
 - Turbine inlet angle at most 65 degrees
-- **Turbine leaving angle at most 65 degrees**
+- Turbine leaving angle at most 65 degrees
 - Turbine outlet mach at most 0.8 degrees (calculated in meanline rotating frame)
 - **Thrust at least 70N**

+### Complete optimizer script
 <details>
-<summary>Complete optimizer script, click to expand</summary>
+<summary>click to expand</summary>
-### .mlx script

 ```m
 global C_p u_0 T_t0 P_t0 rho_t0 R h_ker eta_c eta_T gam P_0
 %warning('off', 'MATLAB:fzero:InvalidFunctionValue'); % Suppress specific warning